This site contains promotional material

 • The long-term efficacy and safety of Libmeldy are unknown.
 Patients are asked to enrol in a follow up study for up to 15 years to better understand the long-term effects of Libmeldy.

-• Treatment with Libmeldy is preceded by medical interventions, namely haematopoietic stem cell collection through bone marrow harvest or peripheral blood mobilisation with G-CSF with or without plerixafor followed by apheresis, and myeloablative conditioning (preferably using busulfan) which are associated to well characterized but potentially serious risks.
+• Treatment with Libmeldy is preceded by medical interventions, namely haematopoietic stem cell collection through peripheral blood mobilisation with G-CSF with or without plerixafor followed by apheresis, and myeloablative conditioning (preferably using busulfan), which carry their own risks.

 Efficacy